File Formats

 EXRDecoder.ts) - Precision: Full Float32 per channel -- no 8-bit bottleneck

-- Compression: PIZ (lossless, wavelet-based) and DWA (lossy, DCT-based) via dedicated codec modules (
+- Compression: NONE (uncompressed), RLE, ZIP, ZIPS, PIZ (lossless, wavelet-based), PXR24 (lossy for float, lossless for half), DWAA and DWAB (lossy, DCT-based) via dedicated codec modules (

 EXRPIZCodec.ts,EXRDWACodec.ts) - Multi-layer AOV selection: EXR files containing multiple render passes (beauty, diffuse, specular, depth, normals, etc.) can be viewed layer by layer.
 The decoder exposes layer information and supports channel remapping (